Getting started

 --eval EXPR Evaluate expression then exit

-kiri> limabean --beanfile ./examples/beancount/simple.beancount
+kiri> limabean --beanfile ./test-cases/simple.beancount

 [Rebel readline] Type :repl/help for online help info

-[limabean] 18 directives loaded from ./examples/beancount/simple.beancount
+[limabean] 18 directives loaded from ./test-cases/simple.beancount

 user=> (inventory)